Surface trap with adjustable ion couplings for scalable and parallel gates: Coupling enhancement

 \section{Coupling enhancement}

-In this section we investigate the capability to increase the coupling between the segments using several ions per trapping site and anharmonic trapping potential.
-The positive effect of these two aspects have been demonstrated for the two individual wells \cite{harlander2011trapped}.
+In this section, we investigate the capability to increase the coupling between the trapping sites using several ions per site and anharmonicity of the trapping potential.
+The positive effect of these two aspects on coupling strength has been demonstrated for two individual wells \cite{harlander2011trapped}.
 First, we examine the normal mode spectra for different numbers of ions in harmonic approximation and only then add anharmonic terms.

-First we analyze an impact of the anharmonic terms which becomes visible as ions move further from the potential minimum.
-Therefore the more ions are trapped in an individual well the more prominent it became.
-The confinement of several ions per trap is ensured by sufficient trap depth of 100 meV.
-The linear structure of the resulting crystal is provided by an anisotropy parameter $\alpha = \omega_{axial}^2/\omega^2_{radial}$ equals to 0.34 for both $^{40}$Ca$^+$ and $^{9}$Be$^+$, which is sufficiently low for the linear phase of three ion crystal \cite{Yan2016}.
-A linear alignment of ions in individual traps parallel to the $x$ axis provides the linear form of the whole ion crystal.
-The resultant ion configuration can be considered as a linear chain.
-The ion height variation $\delta z_{ion}/\overline{z} \leq 0.0015$ introduces only third order inaccuracies.

-The expansion of the axial trap potential near the minimum in $x$ direction can be expressed as follows \cite{Home_2011}:

-where $l = (Ze/8\pi\epsilon_0\kappa_2)^{1/3}$ -- a characteristic length of the potential and $\lambda_n = (\kappa_n/\kappa_2)^{1/(2-n)}$ -- anharmonicity scale.
-For $^9$Be$^+$ ions in the trap $l=0.74$ {\textmu}m, $\lambda_3 = 2.4\times 10^3$ {\textmu}m and $\lambda_4 = 7.2$ {\textmu}m.
-This implies a strong octopole anharmonicity of the trapping potential in each individual well.
-The coupling strength is determined from the eigenvalues of the Jacobian $A_{mn}$.
-The equilibrium positions are determined through simulation, considering an anharmonic form of time-dependent potential.
-For the dimensionless coordinates $u_n = x_n/l$, the Jacobian takes the following form: